sorbet/sorbet/website/docs/error-reference.md

 ```

 Because of the way default values are desugared by Sorbet, this error also
-occurs when Sorbet finds a mistmatch between the type specified for a parameter
+occurs when Sorbet finds a mismatch between the type specified for a parameter
 in the signature and the default value provided in the method.

 In this case, the signature states that `category` type is a `Category`, yet we